Persistence

 ];

-Then create a LocalPersist class to use the /db/myFile.db file:
+Then create a LocalPersist instance to use the /db/myFile.db file:

 var persist = LocalPersist("myFile");